marknagelberg/llm_repo_assistant/README.md

 # LLM Repo Assistant

-LLM Repo Assistant provides an API for a Language Model (LLM) to interact with a target code repository and dramatically increase your productivity as a developer.
+LLM Repo Assistant provides an API intended for a Language Model (LLM) to interact with a target code repository and dramatically increase your productivity as a developer.
 The API enables an LLM to view the directory structure, read files, write files, execute tests, get language-specific code summaries, and write language-specific